open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

    repository, assigns it the `Proposal` label, and adds a link to it in the original feature issue.

-1. Once comments and revisions on the design doc wind down, there is a final discussion on the issue, to reach one of two outcomes:
+4. Once comments and revisions on the design doc are resolved, the final discussion of the issue leads to one of two outcomes:
-    - accept design document and related feature by merging the Pull Request or
+    - Accept design document and related feature by merging the Pull Request.
-    - decline proposal, by closing the Pull Request without merging.
+    - Decline proposal, by closing the Pull Request without merging.

 1. If the Pull request with the Design Document is merged, it means the design is accepted in the form it's described and it becomes an